centre-for-educational-technology/EMMA_la_dash/README.md

 Make sure to place the files to be served

-Make sure that the API is provided at the comfigured location or within the catalog called `api`
+Make sure that the API is provided at the configured location or within the catalog called `api`
 API code is located in [standalone repository](https://github.com/centre-for-educational-technology/EMMA_la_dash_API)

+The default view will hint that the tool works with `/course/:id`, thus the URL would look like `#/course/:id`